wp-plugins/powerpress/readme.txt

 * The future major release of PowerPress (3.x) will no longer be compatible with WordPress 2.8.x and 2.9.x.
 Please upgrade to WordPress 3.0 or newer to install future versions of PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

-= 2.0.5 =
-* Released on 8/??/2011
-* Fixed bug with ID3 tag writing feature not functioning correctly.
-(Thanks Dave from [School of Podcasting](http://www.schoolofpodcasting.com) for reporting the problem)

 = 3.0 =
 * Released on 11/??/2011
 * Removed iTunes update iTunes listing logic, it is pretty obvious Apple does not plan on restoring the ping which Apple took offline in February of 2011.